Peninsula Foundation School Study Leave Policy May 2022

 3.4 Each LEP will contribute to the regional F2 teaching programme.
 F2s must attend a minimum of 4 days from the F2 Regional Teaching Programme.
 Study leave should be booked with sufficient notice to attend.
 Each LEP should also provide local foundation teaching for the F2s although this would not need to be every week.
 This is to ensure that trainees receive an equivalent level of formal teaching regardless of the LEP in which they are training.

-3.5 2 days’ study leave should be allocated for ALS training in F2 (or if done in F1).
+3.5 2 days’ study leave should be allocated for ALS (or equivalent) training in F2 (or if done in F1).

 3.6 5 days’ study leave should be allocated for Tasters only, which can be taken in F1 (please also see 3.10 below).
 The allocation for Tasters cannot be transferred into other leave i.e. if the trainee chooses not to use 5 days’ study leave for Tasters, then the leave will lapse.
 Trainees can use more than 5 days’ leave for Tasters.